BAYKO in South Africa

 The layout concerned belonged to James Davidson of Nkana, in Zambia.

 Here I unfortunately have no information at all from either country.
 However, even today, despite their decades of independence, it is common for import and other agencies operating on relatively modest scales, to manage these, and neighbouring, countries as joint markets.
-I certainly know this to be true both with KELLOGG'S and some of their suppliers.
-Knowing how Plimpton dealt the with Benelux countries, and probably France as well, through a single agent, it's not a major stretch to suggest that BAYKO would have indeed been available in both Malawi [formerly Nyassaland] and Zimbabwe [formerly Southern Rhodesia].
+I certainly know this to be true, from personal experience, both with KELLOGG'S and some of their suppliers.
+Knowing how Plimpton dealt the with Benelux countries and France, through a single agent, it's not a major stretch to suggest that BAYKO would indeed have been available in both Malawi [formerly Nyasaland] and Zimbabwe [formerly Southern Rhodesia].
 If so, I expect that this too was restricted to larger cities.

 1964 - MECCANO General Products Catalogue